nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 newrate 2 100 adds the rate of 100 to thex 2nd event in the event list.

-Marks an event as done : mark
+### Marks event as done : `mark`
 Marks a specified event in the address book as done.
-Format: mark INDEX
+Format: `mark INDEX`
-Marks the event at the specified INDEX as done.
+Marks the event at the specified **INDEX** as done.
 The event must not be marked as done beforehand.
 Example:
-mark 2 marks the 2nd event as done.
+- `mark 2` marks the 2nd event as done.

-Creating a new event : newevent
+### Create a new event : `newevent`
 Creates a new event
-Format: newevent
+Format: `newevent`
-Creates a new event with the specified event NAME
+Creates a new event with the specified event **NAME**
 Example:
-newevent Singing creates an event that has the name “Singing”.
+- `newevent Singing` creates an event that has the name “Singing”.

 Listing all events : listevent
 Shows a list of all events in the address book